ray-project/xgboost_ray/README.md

 Installation
 ------------
-You can install the latest `xgboost_ray` release like this:
+You can install the latest XGBoost-Ray release like this:

 ```bash
 pip install xgboost_ray